yegor256/blog/_drafts/jaxb.md

 }
 {% endhighlight %}

-Then, you create a marshaller and ask it to convert an instance of class `Book` into XML:
+Then you create a marshaller and ask it to convert an instance of class `Book` into XML:

 {% highlight java %}